lrkrol/SEREEGA/docs/README.md

 Keep in mind that adding multiple sources to one and the same component is completely different from adding the same signal(s) to multiple different components that each have one source.
 In the former case, the exact same signal activation is projected simultaneously from all sources.
 In the latter case, separately simulated instances of the signal activation are projected from each source.

+(The section on [component variability](#component-variability) further below discusses an alternative way to use multiple sources in the same component.
+This is no longer the default behaviour of SEREEGA, but can still be used.)

 ### Event-related spectral perturbations